 Grange Interlink, Summerville Rd, Bradford BD7 1PX 10am-12pm & 12pm-2pm / Monday 25th – Friday 29th October

 BEAP, 31 Cornwall Rd, Bradford, BD8 7JN 10:30am-12:30pm / Monday 25th – Thursday 28th October

 Hovingham Primary School, Hovingham Ave, Harehills, Leeds, LS8 3QY 10am-1pm / Monday 25th – Friday 29th October`

 Bilal Sports Centre 60 Ashton Rd, Harehills, Leeds, LS8 5BZ 10am-12pm / Monday 25th – Friday 29th October

 Brudenell Primary School, School View, Leeds, LS6 1EW 10am-12pm Monday 25th / Friday 29th October

 For more information on the October half-term programme, please contact Ben Tyler, the Crick-EAT officer for the YCF, on

-If you would like further information on Crick-EAT, please contact Beth on firstname.lastname@example.org
+& if you would like further information on Crick-EAT and/or for sponsorship opportunities, please contact Beth on firstname.lastname@example.org